markrebec/vagabund/README.md

-vagabond
+Vagabund
 ========

-Vagrant plugin for Forth Rail
+Vagrant plugin for Forth Rail environments.
+Provides automatic config management, git operations and the ability to checkout Forth Rail projects and manage services.